jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <h1 style="font-size: 210px; position: absolute; top: 460px; left: 130px;">Supported</h1>

 !SLIDE
-.notes When using another database, such as SQLite, Rodauth will access the password hash table directly, which drops the security level to roughly the same as other Ruby authentication frameworks.|Rodauth also supports storing the password hash in the same table as the account, allowing it to easily work with existing databases using that schema.
+.notes When you cannot use multiple database accounts, or when using a database that does not support the database authentication functions, Rodauth will access the password hash table directly, which drops the security level to roughly the same as other Ruby authentication frameworks.|Rodauth also supports storing the password hash in the same table as the account, allowing it to work with existing databases with that schema.

 <h1 class="white" style="font-size: 100px; position: absolute; top: 260px; left: 570px;">Other</h1>
 <h1 style="font-size: 130px; position: absolute; top: 320px; left: 260px;">Databases</h1>

 !SLIDE
-.notes In review, Rodauth prevents password hash cracking using multiple database accounts and database functions to prevent attacker access to password hashes, and a secure password hash algorithm to slow attackers down if they do get access to the password hashes.
+.notes In review, Rodauth protects against password hash access using multiple database accounts and database functions, and a secure password hash algorithm to slow attackers down if they do get access to the password hashes.

 <h1 class="white" style="font-size: 130px; position: absolute; top: 110px; left: 70px;">Protect</h1>
 <h1 style="font-size: 130px; position: absolute; top: 210px; left: 160px;">Against</h1>